Alaska State Troopers: National security and post-9/11 roles

+Organization

 Alaska Bureau of Highway Patrol

 The Bureau of Highway Patrol (ABHP) is a small division of troopers based out of Seward who focus on the stretch of the Seward Highway near Girdwood.
 Their primary responsibility is enforcement of the state's impaired driving laws, and traffic enforcement.
 They also provide assistance in the investigation of fatal and major incapacitating accidents.
 Troopers in this unit may also respond to standard calls.

 Alaska Bureau of Investigations

 The Alaska Bureau of Investigations (ABI) is responsible for coordinating and conducting major criminal investigations within Alaska State Troopers jurisdiction to include homicides, sexual assaults, polygraph examinations, fraud, forgery, computer and internet crimes, surveillance, missing persons and lengthier property crimes investigations.
 ABI headquarters is located in Anchorage with posts in Anchorage, Fairbanks, Juneau, Soldotna, Wasilla.
 The ABI consists of seven Investigation Units are; Major Crimes, Technical Crimes, Property Crimes, Financial Crimes, Child Abuse Investigations, Cold Case Investigations, and Statewide Drug Enforcement.